AdobeDocs/experience-platform.en/help/edge/extension/web-sdk-extension-configuration.md

 ### [!UICONTROL Click data collection]

 The SDK can automatically collect link click information for you.
 By default, this feature is enabled but can be disabled using this option.
-Links will also be labeled as download links if they contain one of the download expressions listed in the [!UI CONTROL Download Link Qualifier] textbox.
-We provide you with some default download link qualifiers, but these can be edited at any time.
+Links are also labeled as download links if they contain one of the download expressions listed in the [!UI CONTROL Download Link Qualifier] textbox.
+Adobe provides you with some default download link qualifiers, but these can be edited at any time.

 ### [!UICONTROL Automatically collected context data]

 By default, the SDK collects certain context data regarding device, web, environment, and place context.
-If you would like to see a list of the the exact information we collect you can find it [here](https://experienceleague.adobe.com/docs/experience-platform/edge/data-collection/automatic-information.html?lang=en).
+If you would like to see a list of the information Adobe collects, you can find it [here](https://experienceleague.adobe.com/docs/experience-platform/edge/data-collection/automatic-information.html?lang=en).
 If you don't want this data collected or you only want certain categories of data collected, you can change these options.

 ## [!UICONTROL Advanced Settings]